penguinland/bridge_practice/README.md

 - `bridge.tex` needs to be in the same directory as the `.tex` files created by `make_pdf`, or else they won't generate PDFs properly.

+### Complexity of different parts

+As of September 2024, this repo is over 10,000 lines of code.
+It sounds like a lot, but most of it is in the business logic of defining conventions to practice and paragraphs of text explaining the answers.
+The approximate line counts are:
+- 1200 lines of code in `src/` directly, implementing the infrastructure of the system
+- 3600 lines in `src/Bids/`, defining various bidding conventions
+- 4800 lines in `src/Topics/`, defining situations to practice
+- 800 lines of frontend stuff (LaTeX, JavaScript, CSS, HTML, `Main` functions)

+It can be intimidating trying to learn your way around a new repo this large, but you can ignore all the bids and topics you're not interested in, at which point the code is a very manageable size.

 ## Bugfixes

 If something has gone wrong but you figure out what it was, please send a pull